 Schools operating in the private sector will be less expensive to run.

 Vouchers, tax credits, and scholarships can be used for parochial schools.
-Curriculum can include religious material.
+The curriculum can include religious material.

 Advocates for private schools claim better results.

 My own research informs me that assessments have not clarified better or worse results.
 I can only imagine how great public schools would look if they did not include English as a Second Language (ESL) students, those with disabilities, students with challenging behaviors, or those with weak academic performance.

 Schools receiving vouchers do not have to struggle with testing or accountability.
 This frees money for innovative instruction.

 Rep. Dan Huberty, Houston Republican claims that proponents of vouchers want to eliminate testing for private schools while maintaining assessment requirements for the public domain.
 Kent Grusendorf, former House Public Education Committee chairman believes imposing state accountability on private schools would guarantee the failure of the private programs.
 I am convinced that this kind of discrepancy stacks the deck against the public sector.